hogyadenes/CarND-Behavioral-Cloning-P3/README.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to create a relatively simple approach but my goal was to achieve at least a partial solution on the more difficult track as well.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the LeNet.
+I thought this model might be appropriate because I used it successfully in the previous (traffic sign identification) project.
+However, as it did not give perfect results even on the difficult parts of the first track, I moved on to a more powerful network, which NVIDIA proposed as a self driving car solution.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....